#GlobalLogisticsAdvice

 Commercial Invoice DATA QUALITY

-• Shipper/Exporter and Receiver/Importer information: indicate the full name, full address (street, number, city, country, postal code) and contact details (phone number and email).
+• Shipper and receiver information: Full name, address (street, number, city, country, postal code), and contact details (phone number and email).

-• Reason for Export: please indicate the reason for export, e.g., permanent, repair and return, temporary, gifts.
+• Reason for export: State the export reason, such as permanent, repair and return, temporary, or gift.

-For more detailed information, download our Global Customs Customer Guidelines here.
+For more information, download our Global Customs Customer Guidelines.